CiscoDevNet/terraform-provider-aci/website/docs/r/ospf_route_summarization.html.markdown

 - `name` - (Required) Name of object OSPF route summarization.
 - `annotation` - (Optional) Annotation for object OSPF route summarization.
 - `description` - Description for for object OSPF route summarization.
 - `cost` - (Optional) The OSPF Area cost for the default summary LSAs.
 The Area cost is used with NSSA and stub area types only.
+Range of allowed values is "0" to "16777215".
 Default value: "unspecified".
 - `inter_area_enabled` - (Optional) Inter area enabled flag for object OSPF route summarization.
   Allowed values: "no", "yes".
 Default value: "no".
 - `name_alias` - (Optional) Name alias for object OSPF route summarization.